#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it all off with mulch and compost.
-Mulch controls weeds and keeps your soil from drying out.
+Finish your planting by following it with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
+It may help foster stronger plants that bear more fruit and flowers.
+Mulch keeps your soil from drying out and controls weeds.
+Compost and mulch can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
+Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
 Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Signal Hill Garden Center, online, or on our mobile app.
+Shop for the soil, seeds, and fertilizer you need in the aisles of your Signal Hill Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores